About the Artist

 ~Henry Ward Beecher

-I find my images in mythology, in the stories and spiritual paths of my ancestors, in my own experiences and imagination, and in this sacred Earth we call home.
+I find my ideas in myths and poems and tales; on the paths my ancestors walked, in my own experiences and dreams andimagination, and in this sacred Earth we call home.
 When I am doing art my compulsive perfectionist mind finds a respite from its need for control.
-I find once again the child within who believes she can talk with animals and trees and nature spirits and understand what they are telling her.

 "The world is full of magic things, patiently waiting for our senses to grow sharper." ~Wm.
 B. Yeats